Academic Policies and Procedures for Undergraduate Students

 A student must pass a minimum of 24 credits to be classified a sophomore; 56 credits to be classified a junior; and 88 credits to be classified a senior.
 For this purpose, Incompletes are counted as credits passed.

-The term “full-time” is applied to any undergraduate student carrying 12 or more credits, excluding audited courses.
+The term full-time is applied to any undergraduate student carrying 12 or more credits, excluding audited courses.
 Undergraduate students are allowed to register for no more than 18 credit hours per semester, unless they have filed an academic petition form for an overload.
 Petitions to register for an overload are considered on an individual basis when submitted to the appropriate academic advising office.
 Undergraduate students in exclusively online programs are limited to 12 credits per semester.